kanchen/log_analyzer/README.md

 ## Typical usage

 ### Process a log file and presents the result on the console screen
-The following command process the log file **data/sample.log** and presents the result on the stdout
+The following command processes the log file **data/sample.log** and presents the result on the stdout

 `./analyzer.rb -l data/sample.log`